dougeby/IntuneDocs/InTuneDocs/DeployUse/wi-fi-connections-in-microsoft-intune.md

 4. Run this command: `netsh wlan export profile name="ProfileName" folder=c:\Wifi`.This will create a Wi-Fi profile file named “Wi-Fi-WiFiName.xml in your target folder ”.

 ### Import a Wi-Fi profile
 Use the **Windows Wi-Fi Import Policy** to import a set of Wi-Fi settings that you can then deploy to the required user or device groups.
-This

 1. In the [Microsoft Intune administration console](https://manage.microsoft.com), click **Policy** &gt; **Add Policy**.